 Banks want to see if you’re able to repay your home loan, and if it seems like you’ll have a tough time scraping by just to pay them back, it’s highly likely they’re not going to approve your loan.

-From there, your DSR is compared against the bank’s maximum allowable DSR limit and if your DSR doesn’t exceed the limit, Ta-da!
+Your DSR is then compared against the bank’s maximum allowable DSR limit, and if your DSR doesn’t exceed the limit, Ta-da!
 You’re one step closer to receiving the home loan you applied for.